more-cars/rest-api/README.md

 ## Run tests

-### Unit tests
+### Unit / Integration tests

+* run `npm run tests:unit` to execute all unit tests
+    * test reports will be created in folder `test-reports/unit`
+* run `npm run tests:integration` to execute all integration tests
+    * test reports will be created in folder `test-reports/integration`
-* run `npm run tests:jest` to execute all unit tests
+* run `npm run tests:unit+integration` to execute all unit and all integration tests
+    * test reports will be created in folder `test-reports/combined`
-* run `npm run tests:jest:coverage` to additionally create a code coverage report afterward
+* run `npm run tests:unit+integration:coverage` to create a combined code coverage report for both test suites
+    * test reports will be created in folder `test-reports/combined`
-    * the report will be stored in the `test-reports/unit` folder
+    * the coverage report will be saved in folder `test-reports/code_coverage`

 ### Behavior tests

 * run `npm run tests:cucumber` to execute all behavior tests
+* this requires
-* this requires a running app -> `npm run local:app:start`
+    * a running app
+    * a running database
-* the report will be saved under `test-reports/behavior`
+* the report will be saved in folder `test-reports/behavior`

 ## Development mode